snburgos/PRICAI2026-multi-agent-pedagogical-feedback/README.md

 @inproceedings{from_evaluation_to_improvement_ectel2026,
 	title     = {From Evaluation to Improvement: Multi-Agent Pedagogical Refinement of LLM-Based Tutor Feedback}, author    = {Anonymous},
-	booktitle = {Proceedings of the 2026 European Conference on Technology Enhanced Learning (ECTEL)}, year      = {2026}
+	booktitle = {Proceedings of the 2026 Pacific Rim International Conference on Artificial Intelligence (PRICAI)}, year      = {2026}
 }
 ```